Niki Vincent: Commissioner for Equal Opportunity in South Australia

-Chief Executive Officer of the Leaders Institute of South Australia
+Leaders Institute of South Australia

-Prior to her appointment as SA Commissioner for Equal Opportunity, Vincent served as chief executive officer of the Leaders Institute of SA from 2004 to 2016, a leadership development organisation she established and grew.
+Prior to her appointment as SA Commissioner for Equal Opportunity, Vincent was chief executive officer of the Leaders Institute of SA from 2004 to 2016, a leadership development organisation she established and grew.
 In this role, she developed and delivered the Governor's Leadership Foundation Program and other programs for senior leaders across the business, government, university and not-for-profit sectors to build ethical and adaptive leadership capacities.

 In addition, she held concurrent appointments as a Member of the SA Remuneration Tribunal, Chair of Community Leadership Australia, board member of Time for Kids, Chairperson of the Voices of Women Board, and Member of the Institute for Educational Leadership, the Higher Education Council of SA and the Premier's Roundtable on Sustainability.